-Suspicion is raised due to its clinical appearance.
+Suspicion is raised due to the clinical appearance of Majocchi granuloma.

-To confirm the diagnosis, scrapings and hair samples may be taken from the affected area for microscopy and fungal culture (mycology).
+To confirm a fungal infection, scrapings and hair samples may be taken from the affected area for microscopy and fungal culture (mycology).
 Granulomatous inflammation is found on skin biopsy.

-The recommended treatment for Majocchi granuloma is a 4-6 week course of oral antifungal agent.
+The recommended treatment for Majocchi granuloma is a 4 to 6-week course of oral antifungal agent.

-Topical antifungal agents may not be effective due to deep invasion of fungus into the hair follicle.
+Topical antifungal agents may not be effective due to the deep invasion of the fungus into the hair follicle.